Table of Contents

 Depression is a common condition, 15% of the population will suffer from clinical depression at some point in their lives.

 Everybody has periods where they feel low, or down.
-These are normal emotions, and appropriate after bad news, bereavement and so forth.
+These are normal emotions and appropriate after bad news, bereavement, separation, job loss, financial worries and so forth.
 However, depression – the illness, is persistent, and help is required to recover.
 The difference with depression is when the unhappiness is without cause, or lasts much longer and is out of proportion to circumstances, or seems beyond the sufferers personal control to manage.

 There are also different types of depression, such as the episodes of depression, followed by elation in manic depression (bipolar affective disorder, SAD (seasonal affective disorder) and PND (post natal depression).